 The use of a bath tus, Jacuzzi, or anything that allows the body to submerge is not allowed, until clearance from the physician has been provided (usually 3-4 weeks after the surgery).
 Showering is allowed 48 hours after surgery.
 It is important to pat the operative areas dry and replace the dressings after showering.

-If you have questions regarding Scottsdale brachioplasty, Phoenix brachioplasty or Phoenix plastic surgery, please contact one of our licensed providers at North Valley Plastic Surgery Scottsdale Phoenix (480) 991-6877.
+If you have questions regarding Scottsdale brachioplasty, Phoenix brachioplasty or Phoenix plastic surgery, please contact one of our licensed providers at Arizona Facial Plastics Scottsdale Phoenix (480) 991-6877.